LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Pretty much, yeah. just a couple of things to consider:

-Consume everything, read it in your usual way and then with a screen reader, always read along with the screen reader
+Consume everything, read it in your usual way and then with a screen reader, always read along with the screen reader.
+I'm trying desperately not to give the game away, but these are some friendly tips:

 * Look and/or listen for unexpected behaviour
 * Pay attention to important colours, their contrast, their size (if interactive)